King County Food Insecurity

 Food Insecurity Screening Community of Practice

-The Food Insecurity Screening Community of Practice is a group of healthcare providers within the Learning Network and its purpose is to end hunger by improving and developing interventions in healthcare facilities to connect patients to food resources.
+The Food Insecurity Screening Community of Practice is a group of healthcare providers and its purpose is to end hunger by improving and developing interventions in healthcare facilities to connect patients to food resources.

 The Community of Practice includes a cohort of patients who have experience with food insecurity who will help evaluate how the food resources and services are working for them.